gooddata/gooddata-ui/docs/10_vis__ranking_filter_component.md

 copyright: (C) 2007-2020 GoodData Corporation
 ---

 The **Ranking Filter component** is a dropdown component that allows you to create a new [ranking filter](30_tips__filter_visual_components.md#ranking-filter) or to edit an existing one.
-When a user clicks **Apply**, a callback function that contains a ranking filter ready to be used in the AFM is called.
+When a user clicks **Apply**, a callback function that contains a ranking filter ready to be used in the visualization component is called.

 ![Ranking Filter Component](assets/ranking_filter_combined.png "Ranking Filter Component")